jbeeko/TypeUp/README.md

 # TypeUp

 TypeUp consists of a FSharp Object Notation (FSON) language and a matching  FSONParser.
 TypeUp lets you represent a wide rage of FSharp types in a simple text format and then parse them into matching FSharp types on demand.
-FSON files can be used as typed configuration files or to maintain an archive of structured documents.
+FSON files where strickly typed data needs to be specified.
+For example configuration files or structured documents such are contracts or service definition documents.

 Here is an example of defining a type, creating some data and parsing it.